 The Board of Directors is comprised of four Trustees of the Pembina Trails School Division, the Superintendent of Education and the Secretary-Treasurer.

-The Board of Directors is appointed each year at the Inaugural Meeting of the Board of Trustees of the Pembina Trails School Division.
+The Board of Directors is appointed each year at the Inaugural Meeting of the Board of Trustees of the Pembina Trails School Division and all members are Pembina Trails School Division trustees.